 The ad raised hackles on several moral and ethical grounds.
-Not only was it very offensive in a country with highly charged anti-rape atmosphere but also there was the fact that the ad was created for the sole purpose of winning an award i.e. scam advertising.
-When ethical questions were raised all around the world, JWT, one the world’s largest ad agency and the creator of the ad, denounce responsibility and fired some top executives.
+Not only was it very offensive in a country with a highly charged anti-rape atmosphere but also there was the fact that the ad was created for the sole purpose of winning an award, i.e. scam advertising.
+When ethical questions were raised all around the world, JWT, one the world’s largest ad agencies and the creator of the ad, shed responsibility and fired some top executives.

 ASCI AND ITS FUNCTIONING

-In India, the regulatory body for advertising , ASCI (Advertising Standards Council of India), addresses complains about unethical advertising.
+In India, the regulatory body for advertising, ASCI (Advertising Standards Council of India), addresses complaints about unethical advertising.
 It has set a code of conduct for advertisers to follow.
-With ASCI setting broad guidelines for it for follow.
+With ASCI setting broad guidelines for it to follow.

 The ASCI code of Advertising Practice is mentioned in 4 Chapters:

-Chapter –2: To ensure advertisement is not offensive to generally acceptable standard of Public Decency.
+Chapter – 2: To ensure that an advertisement is not offensive to the generally acceptable standard of Public Decency.

-Chapter – 3: To safeguard against indiscriminate advertisement in situation or of the promotion of products which are regarded as hazardous or harmful to society or to individuals particularly minors.
+Chapter – 3: To safeguard against indiscriminate advertisement in situations, or of the promotion of products which are regarded as hazardous or harmful to society or to individuals, particularly minors.

-Chapter – 4: To ensure that advertisement observes fairness in competition
+Chapter – 4: To ensure that the advertisement observes fairness in competition

 Here is an example of one of the complaints resolved by ASCI.
-The complaint was against Luminous Water Technologies Pvt Ltd having the product Livpure RO Water Purifier Kent Water purifier ad tagline was “Duniya ka sabse shudh pani”.
-As per the complaint, the Television advertisement of Livpure Water Purifier states that Livpure gives “Duniya ka sabse shudh pani”.
-Now, Kent Water Purifier’s last campaign was based on the key proposition that Kent provides “Duniya Ka Sabse Shudh Pani”. – definitely the Livpure ad has taken off in the blaze of the higher profile Kent product which has been using this tagline in all their communication material since 2011 consistently.
+The complaint was against Luminous Water Technologies Pvt Ltd having their product, Livpure RO Water Purifier’s tagline as “Duniya ka sabse shudh pani”.
+As per the complaint, the TV advertisement of Livpure Water Purifier states that Livpure gives “Duniya ka sabse shudh pani”.
+Now, Kent Water Purifier’s last campaign was based on the key proposition that Kent provides “Duniya Ka Sabse Shudh Pani”. – definitely, the Livpure ad has taken off in the blaze of the higher-profile Kent product which has been using this tagline in all their communication material since 2011 consistently.
 This is a blatant copy of the same proposition and a gross violation of brand property committed by Livpure water purifier.
 It reflects very poorly on the company and the agency who designed the campaign.

 THE SOCIAL MEDIA MINEFIELD

 Another emerging minefield of ethics is social media advertising and marketing.
 The rules here are still to be established and it is jungle law.
-As a marketer or advertiser if your brand is taking the social media route, it is best to lay your own ground rules on ethical behavior.
-Inspite of the rules there is always enough space for a creative mind to come up with great advertising.
+As a marketer or advertiser, if your brand is taking the social media route, it is best to lay your own ground rules on ethical behaviour.
+In spite of the rules, there is always enough space for a creative mind to come up with great advertising.